William Scott Farren

-Sir William Scott Farren (3 April 1892 – 3 July 1970) was a pioneer in flight, a British aeronautical engineer, the Director of the Farnborough establishment during WW2 and the former technical director of the Manchester-based aircraft company Avro during the 1950s.
+Sir William Scott Farren (3 April 1892 – 3 July 1970) was a pioneer in flight, a British aeronautical engineer, the Director of the Farnborough establishment during the Second World War and the former technical director of the Manchester-based aircraft company Avro during the 1950s.

 Early life

 He attended The Perse School in Cambridge, then attended Trinity College, Cambridge from October 1911, studying Mechanical Sciences.

 Career

-World War 1
+World War One

 After graduating with a 1st class honours degree, Farren joined a new team being assembled at the new Farnborough Factory and became Head of Aerodynamics.
 In 1916 along with two scientist friends he learnt to fly.
 During 1917 he designed and built a flying boat, the CE1, for which he was also the test pilot in January 1918, making 27 flights from Southampton Water.
 Two prototypes were produced but, as the war ended, the twin engined Felixstowe Flying Boat was favoured for production.

 University of Cambridge

 From 1920 to 1937 he was a lecturer in Engineering and Aeronautics at the University of Cambridge, under Sir Melvill Jones, being a Fellow of Trinity College, Cambridge.
 Whilst at Cambridge, he sat on the Aeronautical Research Committee.